tristanengst/BabelFix/README.md

 # BabelFix (beta)
 Intended for English speakers, this extension logs the words you look up in the WordReference translation dictionary corresponding to a selected language, so you can later retrieve them for study, as well as providing some translation services through WordReference.

-Press Ctrl+Shift+Y to view a the WordReference translations to English of a selected word, and log it for further study
+Press Ctrl+Shift+Z to view a the WordReference translations to English of a selected word, and log it for further study.

-Press Ctrl+Shift+C to view the WordReference conjugation chart of a selected verb, conjugated however you remember it, and log it for further study (not applicable or available for some languages)
+Press Ctrl+Shift+X to view the WordReference conjugation chart of a selected verb, conjugated however you remember it, and log it for further study (not applicable or available for some languages).

 SUPPORTED LANGUAGES: French, Mandarin, and Spanish (Hopefully more will be added soon)

+KNOWN ISSUES AND FIXES:
+Chrome prevents extensions like BabelFix which use certain services from running when a 'chrome:// tab' is open.
+This prevents malicious extensions from changing the user interface that might be used to control them.
+If you've a 'chrome://' tab open—eg. the browser settings—close it and BabelFix should work.

+BabelFix will ignore the keyboard shortcuts if they conflict with others.
+The ones given work for me, but it's entirely conceivable that's because of my unique computer configuration.
+I'm working on functionality to allow each user to set their own shortcuts.

 ----------VERSION HISTORY---------
+Version 1.1.0: Displays errors more intelligently, changed keyboard shortcuts to better work with other extensions or newer version of Chrome.
+Took away support for logging every WordReference search until I can work out some kinks here.
+Added to popup.

 Version 1.0.2: Fixed bugs where unwanted punctuation could get into longer searches